 Here is a key result for tonal response and Signal-to-noise Ratio (SNR).

-The relatively straight (thin) Red, Green, Blue, and Gray (for the Luminance (Y) channel) curves are from the large gray patches.
+The thin Red, Green, Blue, and Gray (for the Luminance (Y) channel) curves are from the large gray patches.
 They correspond to standard results for Dynamic Range charts.
 The spikes in these curves (which aren’t very prominent) are for the light and dark gray patches within the larger gray patches.
 The Magenta curves contain the significant results, derived from the difference between the inner gray patches.

 In the upper (tonal response) plot the strong Magenta curve ( —-◊—- ) represents the difference signal ΔS for the lighter-darker inner gray patches.
 This is a very good representation for the signal for determining the visibility of these patches.
 The weaker Magenta curve ( ——- ) is the difference signal ΔS normalized to the regular signal (the level of the large gray patch).
 The normalized difference signal stays relatively constant until patch 16, when is starts to drop abruptly.

 In the lower (SNR) plot the strong Magenta curve ( ——- with square markers) is the Signal-to-Noise Ratio derived from the light-dark gray difference signal ΔS.
 This is probably the most important result.
+The plot background is gray where SNR drops below 0 dB (S/N < 1) to indicate that the image quality is very low in this region, i.e., patches will not contain visible detail.

 The key attribute of the Contrast Resolution analysis is that it enables clear visualization of the visibility of low-contrast objects within larger fields.
 This cannot be easily done with standard grayscale charts with sequential patches.